stevshil/TrainingDocs/Data/BigData/Discovering.md

 PySpark Architecture Diagram
 </center>

+## Making data quickly available

+The engineering process of making data available, mean we need a product pipeline.
+This automates our manual process.
+So you might have been thinking that Python isn't for me, but we need to automate the process of;

+* Cleaning
+* Transforming
+* Providing

+To produce a data product that can be consumed by our clients;

+* Business Analysts
+* Data Scientists
+* Developers

+Data is now a commodity that can be sold.
+The better our product the more people are prepared to pay.

+Map reduce is one task that allows us to divide tasks and divide into smaller parallel tasks.
+Map reduce example can be found [here](../DataEng/README.md).

+An ETL process can be found [here](../DataEng/DataEngTask2-ETL.md).

 # The task

 You will divide into teams, and be given a subject area relating to big data to research and present back.